-PU Code Section 311(g)(1) provides that this resolution must be served on all parties and subject to at least 30 days public review and comment prior to a vote of the Commission.
-Section 311(g)(2) provides that this 30-day period may be reduced or waived upon the stipulation of all parties in the proceeding.
+PU Code Section 311(g)(1) provides that a resolution must be served on all parties and subject to at least 30 days public review and comment prior to a vote of the Commission.
+Section 311(g)(2) provides that this 30-day period may be reduced or waived upon the stipulation of all parties in the proceeding or in other specified situations.